Konstantin Umansky: Biography and career

 Umansky's former residence in Washington, D.C.

 In 1936, Umansky was posted to Washington, D.C. where he was an Adviser at the Soviet Embassy.
 When the diplomatic mission of Alexander Troyanovsky was completed, Umansky acted as chargé d'affaires of the embassy.
 On 11 May 1939, Umansky was appointed by Joseph Stalin as Ambassador of the Soviet Union to the United States and he presented his Letters of Credence to U.S. President Franklin D. Roosevelt on 6 June 1939, becoming, at the time, the youngest Ambassador in Washington, D.C.

 In April 1941, Hans Thomsen, a diplomat at the German embassy in Washington, D.C., sent a message to Joachim von Ribbentrop, the German foreign minister, informing him that "an absolutely reliable source" had told Thomsen that the Americans had broken the Japanese diplomatic code (code-named "Purple" by the Americans).
 At least one historian identified this source as Umansky (in an indirect manner) based upon communications from U.S. Undersecretary of State Sumner Welles.
 These warnings were duly forwarded on to the Japanese government, but in the end they were not acted upon, and American cryptographers continued to read Japanese messages through the war.

 Umansky clashed with Franklin D Roosevelt when the Soviet Union sought to buy US war materiel in September 1941.
 The historian Ian Kershaw wrote "When the unpalatable Soviet ambassador, Konstantin Oumansky, proved stubborn, unaccommodating and unwilling to acknowledge that gold reserves could be used to cover payments, an angry and frustrated Roosevelt described him in a Cabinet meeting as ‘a dirty little liar’ ".

 Upon his return to Moscow, he worked at the People's Commissariat of Foreign Affairs.
 Promoted to the diplomatic rank of Ambassador Extraordinary and Plenipotentiary on 14 June 1943, Umansky was appointed by Stalin on 17 June 1943 as Ambassador of the Soviet Union to Mexico.
 Umansky presented his credentials to President of Mexico, Manuel Ávila Camacho on 22 June 1943.
-At the ceremony of the presentation of credentials, Umansky presented his speech in English, for which he apologised to Camacho, promising that he would learn Spanish; he became fluent in just three months.
+At the ceremony of the presentation of credentials, Umansky presented his speech in English, for which he apologised to Ávila Camacho, promising that he would learn Spanish; he became fluent in just three months.
 The reasons for the posting of a diplomat the calibre of Umansky to Mexico was unclear, and it had been suggested on numerous occasions that Umansky was posted to Mexico as part of undercover activities, though the U.S. news-magazine Time said in 1945 that Umansky's behaviour as a diplomat was always above reproach.
 However, according to U.S. Secretary of State (1933–1944) Cordell Hull: